9 minute read

 2. Choose your channels

-Confirm layouts and tell Aceni which templates to use and then choose one or many channels, and Aceni delivers the output.
+Confirm layouts and inform Aceni which templates to use.
+Then, choose one or multiple channels, and Aceni delivers the output.

 3. Aceni delivers the output